Anuvesh07/glowing-spork/README.md

 ## Deployment

-This site is deployed on Netlify: [https://glowing-spork.netlify.app/](https://glowing-spork.netlify.app/)
+This site is deployed on Netlify: <a href="https://glowing-spork.netlify.app/" target="_blank">https://glowing-spork.netlify.app/</a>

 To deploy your own version:
 1. Push your code to a Git repository (GitHub, GitLab, etc.).